Woman on the Rug

 For I cannot compare.

-Zeeshan Hassan-Andoh is in tenth grade at Saint Ann’s School in Brooklyn, New York.
-He is of Pakistani and Ghanaian origin and enjoys travel, reading, writing, architecture, and drawing.
+Zeeshan Hassan-Andoh is in 8th Grade at Saint Ann’s School.
+He is of Pakistani and Ghanaian origin.
+He enjoys travel, reading, writing, architecture, and drawing.